 Written By - David Bruton

-If you are looking at setting up a new company or expanding an existing company, it is important to know the difference between a subsidiary and a branch.
+If you are looking at setting up a new company or expanding an existing company in Ireland, it is important to know the difference between a subsidiary and a branch.
 A subsidiary company is an independent legal entity.
 A branch is an extension of an existing company.

 In business, a subsidiary is a company wholly owned and controlled by another company, known as the parent company.
 Subsidiaries can be established for various reasons, such as managing specific assets or operations independently from the parent company.
 For example, in real estate, a parent company may create a subsidiary for each property it owns, allowing for separate management and liability protection.
 Unlike subsidiaries, branch offices are not legally distinct entities but rather extensions of the parent company, operating in different locations to expand its reach and market presence.